How to Use Semicolons

 This sentence is incorrect.
 “Although they tried” is a dependent clause because it does not contain a full thought.
 Therefore it can only be connected to the following independent clause with a comma, not a semicolon.

-Lastly, avoid the common misconception that semicolons and colons are interchangeable.
-Colons have two periods stacked on top of each other, and are often used to introduce or define something.
+3. Avoid the common misconception that semicolons and colons are interchangeable.
+Colons have two periods stacked on top of each other and are often used to introduce or define something.
 They can be used to connect independent clauses with something as simple as a single noun, while semicolons can only connect two full independent clauses.